 Then, set out the four quadrants of the story cycle

 Take a bird’s-eye view of the hero’s journey and you’ll see that it divides into what Campbell and Vogler call four movements.
-I’ve found that these map quite nicely onto the three-act structure.
+I’ve found that these map quite nicely onto the three-act structure (by merging the middle two quadrants to make up the second act).

-- Your hero leaves their ordinary world.
-Sometimes this is done freely, but more often they’re ripped from normality by events.
+- Call to adventure – the hero is pushed out of their ordinary world.
+Sometimes they embark on their adventure freely, but more often they’re ripped from normality by events.
 The Bone Clocks by David Mitchell contains a vivid example of this, with its heroine, Holly Sykes, forced to leave her family and friends to protect them from the battle she’s been drawn into.

-- Your hero returns to their old world, permanently changed by everything they’ve experienced.
+- Return – the hero returns to their old world, permanently changed by everything they’ve experienced.
 Without committing spoilerism, I’d say that a classic return ending comes at the end of Stephen King’s alternative history novel 11/22/63.
 It’s worth pointing out, though, that the return doesn’t always happen, especially in tragic endings or in more literary novels.

 If this quick introduction to the hero’s journey sounds appealing, I’d recommend doing a deeper dive by reading The Writer’s Journey.
-Who knows, you may even feel inspired enough to go right to the source and experience Joseph Campbell at first hand.
+Who knows, you may even feel inspired enough to go right to the source and experience Joseph Campbell first hand.

 While I’m not sure his structure has quite the universal appeal claimed for it, I do feel that the hero’s journey structure a useful tool for authors.